douglasgreen/outlines/computing/operating_systems/linux.md

 10. **`man` (Manual)**: Provides a manual for commands.
 For example, `man ls` shows the manual for the `ls` command.

 These commands form the foundation of interacting with Linux through the terminal.
-As you become more comfortable, you\'ll learn to combine these commands, use additional options, and even write scripts to automate tasks.
+As you become more comfortable, you'll learn to combine these commands, use additional options, and even write scripts to automate tasks.
 The terminal might seem daunting at first, but with practice, it becomes an indispensable tool in your Linux toolkit.

 ## File System Structure

 ### File System Structure in Linux

 Understanding the file system structure is a key component of mastering Linux, as it underpins how files and directories are organized and accessed.
-Let\'s delve into the Linux file hierarchy and the crucial concepts of file permissions and ownership.
+Let's delve into the Linux file hierarchy and the crucial concepts of file permissions and ownership.

 #### Understanding Linux File Hierarchy

 Linux follows a hierarchical directory structure, which is significantly different from what you might be accustomed to in Windows.
-Here\'s an overview of some of the most important directories:
+Here's an overview of some of the most important directories:

 1.  **`/` (Root)**: The top of the file system hierarchy.
 Every other file and directory starts from here.